matt-goldman/Maui.Plugins.PageResolver/README.md

 - [x] (Pending C# 10) Add a global using for this package
   - [x] Added to readme
 - [x] Set up GitHub Action to publish package
+- [x] Enable page parameters to be passed
 - [ ] (Possibly) change namespace